Franklin Muzzy: Legacy

-Muzzy died in 1873 and was buried at Mount Hope Cemetery.
+Muzzy died in 1873.
 After his death, his daughter, Olive, married the famed businessman John Crosby in 1886.
 Their grandson was the noted art historian Sumner McKnight Crosby.

 A carte de visite of Muzzy from circa 1855 is currently held in the Maine State Archives.

 In 1990, an article on the life of Muzzy was published in the journal Maine History by Carol Toner.